Germany sees rise in cannabis and cocaine use | DW | 07.10.2021

 More people in Germany are using cannabis, cocaine and ecstasy, the government's latest drug report revealed on Thursday.

-Germany's drugs commissioner appealed for further support for addiction aid programs, saying they were put through "an extreme stress test" during the coronavirus pandemic.
+Germany's drugs commissioner appealed for further support for addiction aid programs, saying initiatives were put through "an extreme stress test" during the coronavirus pandemic.

 The annual report reveals the latest data on legal and illegal drugs, as well as developments in the trafficking of illegal substances.